Oriented Borel-Moore homologies of toric varieties: Homology groups of toric varieties

-This extends well known results in the cases of Chow-groups, K-theory and algebraic cobordism, and shows that in all of these cases the reason of the Stanley-Reisner ring appearing is the same.
+The above result extends the well known results known for Chow groups, $K$-theory and algebraic bordism.
+It also illuminates that in all of the cases the reason of the Stanley--Reisner ring appearing is the same.

-Another well known representation for the equivariant cohomology rings of a smooth variety are in terms of the global sections of a sheaf of functions (of some kind) on a fan.
-Examples include $T$-equivariant Chow rings, which are described in terms of polynomial functions on fan, and $T$-equivariant algebraic cobordism, where we have graded power series on the fan.
-These kinds of representations have the advantage of usually extending to describe the \emph{operational} cohomology rings of arbitrary toric varieties, as is evident from the work done in \cite{AP}, \cite{Pay} and \cite{Karu}.
+Another well known presentation of the $T$-equivariant cohomology ring of a smooth toric variety $X_\Delta$ is in terms of the global sections of a sheaf of functions (of some kind) on the fan $\Delta$.
+Examples include the $T$-equivariant Chow ring, which is described in terms of piecewise polynomial functions on $\Delta$, and the $T$-equivariant algebraic cobordism, where we have piecewise graded power series on $\Delta$.
+This presentation has the advantage of generality over the Stanley--Reisner presentation: usually the same presentation describes the $T$-equivariant \emph{operational} cohomology rings of singular toric varieties as well (see \cite{AP,Pay,Karu}).
 We can obtain similar description for arbitrary theory $B_*^T$, at least in the smooth case.

 We quickly recall what we mean by functions on a fan.
 Consider a smooth toric variety $X_\Delta$.
-Now the inclusions of the orbits $O_\sigma \to X_\Delta$ are l.c.i. for all cones $\sigma \in \Delta$, and hence we get a natural map
+Since $X_\Delta$ is smooth, the inclusions of the orbits $O_\sigma \to X_\Delta$ are regular, and therefore we get a natural map

 induced by the l.c.i. pullbacks.
-We can think $B_T^*(O_\sigma)$ as a stalk of a sheaf at the cone $\sigma$, and by the description of the equivariant homologies of $B_T^*(O_\sigma)$ we obtained earlier, we see that for a inclusion $\tau \subset \sigma$ of fans, we get a surjective restriction morphism
+We can think $B_T^*(O_\sigma)$ as a stalk of a sheaf at the cone $\sigma$, and by the description $B_T^*(O_\sigma)$ we obtained earlier, we see that for a inclusion $\tau \subset \sigma$ of fans, we get a surjective restriction morphism

-and the basic functorality properties of these restriction morphisms imply that the rings at cones glue together to give a sheaf on the fan, where the open sets are taken to be the subfans.
+and the basic functoriality properties of these restriction morphisms imply that the rings at cones glue together to give a sheaf on the fan, where the open sets are taken to be the subfans.
 We call this the sheaf of graded power series on the fan $\Delta$.

 \begin{thm} Let everything be as above.
-Now the map $i$ identifies $B^*_T(X_\Delta)$ with the global sections of the sheaf of graded power series on $\Delta$. \end{thm} \begin{proof} The proof is mostly formal from the Stanley-Reisner description.
+Then the map $i$ identifies $B^*_T(X_\Delta)$ with the global sections of the sheaf of graded power series on $\Delta$. \end{thm} \begin{proof} The proof is mostly formal from the Stanley--Reisner description.
 Consider at first a single l.c.i. pullback

 which, we recall, is a ring homomorphism.
 Let $\sigma$ be spanned by rays $\tau_{i_1},...,\tau_{i_j}$, and note that $B_T^*(O_\sigma)$ can be identified as the graded power series algebra of $\tau_1,...,\tau_r$ over the base ring $B^*$.
 I claim that the pullback of any monomial including any other ray $\tau$ must be zero.
 This is because the support of such a monomial does not meet the orbit $O_\sigma$ (although it might meet its closure $V_\sigma$).
 This proves the injectivity of $i$, and in fact, we see that the pullback to \emph{minimal} orbits would have been injective already.